 Beginning with the first quarter 2020 the Group applies fair value hedge accounting for portfolio hedges of interest rate risk (fair value macro hedges) in accordance with the EU carve out version of IAS 39.
 The purpose of applying the EU carve out version of IAS 39 is to align the Group's hedge accounting approach with its risk management practice and the accounting practice of its major European Union peers.
-Under the EU IAS 39 carve-out, fair value macro hedge accounting may be applied to core deposits and hedge ineffectiveness for all fair value macro hedge accounting applications is only recognized when the revised estimate of the amount of cash flows in scheduled time buckets falls below the original designated amount of that bucket and is not recognized when the revised amount of cash flows in scheduled time buckets is more than the original designated amount.
-Under IFRS as issued, by the IASB, hedge accounting for fair value macro hedges cannot be applied to core deposits and hedge ineffectiveness for all fair value macro hedge accounting applications arises whenever the revised estimate of the amount of cash flows in scheduled time buckets is either more or less than the original designated amount of that bucket.
+Under the EU IAS 39 carve-out, fair value macro hedge accounting may be applied to core deposits and hedge ineffectiveness for all fair value macro hedge accounting applications is only recognized when the revised estimate of the amount of cash flows in scheduled time buckets falls below the original designated amount of that bucket amount.
+Under IFRS as issued, by the IASB, hedge accounting for fair value macro hedges cannot be applied to core deposits and hedge ineffectiveness for all fair value macro hedge accounting applications arises whenever the revised estimate of the amount of cash flows in scheduled time buckets is either more or less than the original designated amount of that the tervised amount of cash flows in scheduled time buckets is either more or less than the original designated amount of that bucket.

-For the three-month period ended March 31, 2020, the application of the EU carve out version of IAS 39 had a positive impact of €132 million on net revenues and profit before taxes and of €70 million on profit post taxes.
+For the three-month period ended March 31, 2020, the application of the EU carve out version of IAS 39 had a positive impact of \in 132 million on net revenues and profit before taxes and of \in 70 million on profit post taxes.
 The bank's regulatory capital and ratios thereof are also reported on the basis of the EU carve out version of IAS 39.
 The impact on profit after taxes also impacts the calculation of CET 1 capital and had a positive impact of about 2 basis points as of March 31, 2020.